Beal’s – the men, the grill, the legend

 Howard idolized his father-in-law and did everything he could to carry on Walt’s legacy.
 Little had changed at Beal’s over the years except for the prices, which were still quite low by the 1980s (80 cents for a bowl of Howard’s famous chili; 85 cents for a Jumbo BealBurger; less than a dollar for a “genuinely cold” milkshake).

 The cheap, greasy, hearty food.
 The cutting conversation.
 The owner who knew most of his customers personally and often floated them loans or waived their tabs.
-All of this remained the same.
+All of this remained on the menu.

 (Beal’s even had its own legacy families.
 Some Creighton students who worked for Howard were the sons of Creighton alumni who worked for Walt.)